Policy & Regulations

 An Information Memorandum (IM) is a targeted communication tool from the Office of Head Start which provides policy information to Head Start and Early Head Start grantees and delegate agencies.

 Head Start Designation Renewal

-The Department of Health and Human Services (HHS), as required by Congress in the Head Start Act, established the Designation Renewal System (DRS) to establish five year grant periods for all Head Start service awards.
-Many agencies receiving further five year grants without competing for funding.
+The U.S. Department of Health and Human Services (HHS), as required by Congress in the Head Start Act, established the Designation Renewal System (DRS) to establish five-year grant periods for all Head Start service awards.
+Many agencies receive further five-year grants without competing for funding.
 Any agency which meets a specified condition during the course of the grant period is not eligible for funding without competition.
-Instead, the opportunity to provide Head Start services in that area is made available to any interested agency which submits a competitive application in response to a Funding Opportunity Announcement (FOA).
+Instead, the opportunity to provide Head Start services in that area is made available to any interested agency which submits a competitive application in response to a funding opportunity announcement (FOA).

-Funding Opportunity Annoucements are listed on the ACF Grants page - sort by Application Due Date to see the Open FOAs.
+Funding opportunity announcements (FOAs) are listed on the ACF Grants page; sort by Application Due Date to see the open FOAs.